The SEC's new climate disclosure rule introduces significant new requirements for foreign companies filing Form 20-F.

 The Emissions Accountability Era

 For larger filers, Scope 1 and Scope 2 greenhouse gas emissions reporting becomes mandatory when material.
-But here's the kicker: these numbers will be subject to third-party assurance, just like your financial statements.
+These figures will be subject to third-party assurance, following the same standards applied to financial statements.

-Think about that for a moment.
-The same auditors who verify your revenue recognition policies will now be validating your carbon footprint calculations.
-The margin for creative accounting just got a lot narrower.
+The same auditors who verify revenue recognition policies will now validate carbon footprint calculations.
+This narrows the margin for imprecise or inconsistent sustainability claims.

 The Global Compliance Juggling Act